-Personal injury cases can arise in a variety of circumstances, whether you have been involved in a car accident, a slip and fall, an assault, etc. While many law firms categorize themselves as “PI firms,” the reality is that each PI case has different procedural and substantive issues that require experience and foresight.
+Personal injury cases can arise in a variety of circumstances, whether you have been involved in a dog bite, car accident, trucking accident, a slip and fall, an assault, etc. While many law firms categorize themselves as “PI firms,” the reality is that each PI case has different procedural and substantive issues that require experience and foresight.
 For example, in a motor vehicle case where the injured plaintiff is subject to the limitation of lawsuit option on their insurance policy, one must obtain a Certification of Permanency from a treating doctor in order to pursue the case.
 In a case against a public entity in New Jersey, the entity must be provided with notice of the claim within 90 days otherwise the claim can be time-barred.

 You must hire an experienced personal injury attorney as soon as possible after an incident.
 Your attorney will gather information about the incident, your injuries, any economic losses, your medical providers, witnesses, and potentially culpable parties.
 Using this information, your attorney will obtain incident/police reports and medical records, contact witnesses, obtain information about medical liens, and notify the potential parties/witnesses of the claim in order to preserve your right to sue and assure preservation of the evidence.

 Once the attorney has gathered sufficient information to evaluate your claim, he or she will usually contact the insurance company, if any, to discuss the matter.
 It is during this time that the attorney will get a first impression as to how the culpable parties value the case.
 Once the attorney understands that, you should have an informed discussion with your attorney to determine the pros and cons of pursuing litigation, the potential time and expenses that will be incurred in litigation, and the anticipated value of the case.
 Litigation can be an arduous, stressful and costly experience, so clients need to know all of these things before deciding to pursue a personal injury case.